 FNB also offers promotional CD rates for specific terms under its CD specials.
 These offers may change frequently, so it’s important to jump on one if you find something you like.
-To qualify for a special rate, you need to deposit at least $5,000 into the account, but if you can manage that, you’ll get the best rates that FNB has to offer.
+To qualify for a special rate, you need to deposit at least $5,000 into the account ($10,000 for the 7-mo CD Special), but if you can manage that, you’ll get the best rates that FNB has to offer.
 Take a look at the current tiers:

 A Flex CD is a great option if you like the idea of a CD, but you’re unsure if you can commit long term.
 The account comes with a 9-month term, but you can withdraw funds once per month without getting hit with an early withdrawal fee.
-You need at least $500 to open a Flex account, and the current APY is 0.03%.
+You need at least $500 to open a Flex account.

 First National Bank Pricing and Fees

 FNB is far from a fee-free bank, but the good news is that most of the fees are avoidable.
 The key is to be aware of them, as well as your personal banking habits, so you can take advantage of FNB perks without coughing up anything extra.

 Here are the most common banking fees that you’ll run into with FNB.